Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 #### Add Machines to the MC Configuration

 The scripts will set up a cluster of test machines quickly.
 After the setup, you just have to add the machines to the master controller configuration: navigate to `<XLT>/config/mastercontroller.properties` on your MC machine, then enter the AC data the tools give you when you list the created instances.
-Now you are ready for load testing!
+Now you are ready for load testing.

 {{% note title="How many machines do I need?" %}}
 The number and size of load testing machines you'll need for your setup is largely a matter of experience.